Skip to main content

 • Sweden

-Other countries in the European Economic Area (EEA) with which there are regulations on mutual assistance regarding the exchange of tax information (4).
+Other countries of the European Economic Area (EEA) with which there are regulations on mutual assistance in the exchange of tax information (4).

 • Iceland